adriankremer/create-react-app/packages/react-scripts/README.md

 create-react-app {component-name} --scripts-version=react-scripts-component --typescript
 ```

-- note for typescript: the component build creates declaration files and points to them in the package.json
+- Note for TypeScript: the component build creates TypeScript declaration files and points to them in the package.json

 This package includes scripts and configuration used by [Create React App](https://github.com/facebook/create-react-app).<br>
 Please refer to its documentation: